Department of Physiology

 At the time of entry into the program, you must have completed a Bachelor’s or higher degree from a qualified university or college.
 Regardless of the degree major, applicants are expected to have taken physics, inorganic chemistry, organic chemistry, biology, and calculus.

-Foreign applicants must take the Test of English as a Foreign Language Exam (TOEFL).
+Foreign applicants must take the Test of English as a Foreign Language Exam (TOEFL) unless their undergraduate degree was obtained from an English speaking university or college.

 NOTE: GRE scores are no longer required and if submitted, will not be used in our decision-making process!